Cheeden/tp/docs/DeveloperGuide.md

   * Planned change: Enable ranking by number of keywords matched, then by token position, then alphabetically.
   * Trade off considerations: Harder for users to understand find implementation if added for a rare edge case.
 Takes time away from more important tasks.

+* Clear command confirmation
+  * Current issue: The `clear` command immediately deletes all student data without any confirmation message.
+For users who type quickly, accidentally typing `clear` and pressing Enter could result in unintended data loss of valuable lesson plans and progress records.
+  * Planned change: Add a confirmation step for the `clear` command to prevent accidental deletion.
+Users will need to type `clear confirm` or the system will prompt for confirmation before permanently deleting all data.
+  * Trade off considerations: Adds a small friction to the clear command, but the safety benefit outweighs this cost given the destructive and irreversible nature of the operation.
+This aligns with industry best practices for data deletion operations.